Unlock the Magic of Morocco: Your Ultimate Casablanca Travel Guide

 Hassan II Mosque

 I highly recommend taking a guided tour of the mosque, which offers a deeper understanding of its history and significance within Moroccan culture.
-The tour also grants you access to the stunning interior, which features opulent marble floors, hand-carved wooden ceilings, and exquisite zellij mosaics.
+The term also grants you access to the stunning interior, which features opulent marble floors, hand-carved wooden ceilings, and exquisite zellij mosaics.

 Royal Palace of Casablanca

 Though not as famous as its counterpart in Marrakech, the Royal Palace of Casablanca is another must-see attraction in the city.
 This sprawling complex serves as a residence for the Moroccan royal family when they are in town and is an excellent example of traditional Moroccan architecture.
-While the palace itself is not open to the public, the surrounding gardens and courtyards are well worth exploring.
+While the palace is not open to the public, the surrounding gardens and courtyards are well worth exploring.

 The Rich Culture and History of Casablanca